Insecurity in Marrakech: revelations about the police operation

 The fight against clandestine transport is also concerned, a phenomenon that has grown with the increasing demand for unregulated transport services.
 The authorities have opened criminal investigations against eight individuals suspected of engaging in this type of transport.

 The security plan launched by the authorities has received significant support from local associations and human rights activists, as well as from many Moroccans on social networks.
-But perhaps the most surprising endorsement came from Omar Arbib, president of the local branch of the Moroccan Human Rights Association (AMDH, Association marocaine des droits humains) in Marrakech, who, in a statement to Hespress, stressed the importance of this campaign in restoring public confidence.
+But the most surprising endorsement, perhaps, came from Omar Arbib, president of the local branch of the Moroccan Human Rights Association (AMDH, Association marocaine des droits humains) in Marrakech, who, in a statement to Hespress, stressed the importance of this campaign in restoring public confidence.

 According to Arbib, « the security campaign launched by the authorities is very commendable, as it reinforces the feeling of security in the city and reduces certain inappropriate behaviors which represented a real source of nuisance ».
 He adds that « this campaign must become a basic measure to condemn these behaviors almost definitively in the hope of eradicating them ».

 Statistically, the impact of this police operation is already being felt.
-Since the beginning of the operation, the number of road accidents recorded in Marrakech is, according to our information, almost zero, as is the number of assaults on the streets. « There are no longer any drifting cars in Marrakech« , assures our police source.
+Since the beginning of the operation, the number of road accidents recorded in Marrakech is, according to our information, almost zero, as is the number of assaults on the streets. « There are no longer any drifting cars in Marrakech« , concludes our police source.

 Written by ElMehdi El Azhary, edited in English by S.E.